JCVBS/DrokSchool/README.md

  - Reprogram the graphical interface with PyQt5
  - Implement a new storage method: databases with MySQL
  - Improve the structure of the registry
+ - Implement an account recovery in case a teacher forgets his login password
+ - Implement an administrator user who manages and has access to all teacher accounts